extism/docs/docs/install.md

 ### Get installation info

-It's helpful to know where the CLI is locating the Extism shared library, and the version of the CLI:
+It's helpful to know where the CLI is locating the Extism shared library, and which version of the runtime it's using.

 ```sh
 extism info